 Eryxian: An Evolving Universe

 On the desolate wasteland and jungles of Eryxia, humanity clings to survival.
 Frail scientist-scavengers and hardened military outposts scrape for resources - luminous crystals and enigmatic artifacts - amidst the ruins of the once-great Eryxian civilization.
 But they're not alone.
 The rogue AI Collective, cyborgs obsessed with uploading their consciousness into the code rumored to lie within the ruins, stalks the shadows.
-The Eryxians, enigmatic beings who seem to control the planet's hostile flora and fauna, jealously guard their secrets.
-And looming over it all are whispers of the Ancients, malevolent gods from beyond the stars, whose hunger for souls threatens to consume everything.
+The Eryxians, enigmatic beings who seem to be able to control the planet's hostile flora and fauna, carefully guard their secrets.
+And looming over it all are whispers of the long gone Ancients, malevolent gods from beyond the stars, whose hunger for souls threatens to consume everything.
 In this desperate struggle for survival and forbidden knowledge, who will claim dominion over the broken remnants of Eryxia?

-Eryxian: A Crucible of Worlds
+Eryxian: A Cache of Lost Worlds

 A new day on Eryxia.
 The light of three suns, filtered through a haze of toxic gases and swirling cloud layers, casts an unsettling twilight across the landscape, filtered through the shifting, bioluminescent canopy of the upper jungle.
 It's a world of contradictions: a vibrant, overgrown jungle teeming with life, yet scarred by ancient conflicts and the relentless machinery of interstellar factions.
 They call it a resource-rich prize, a strategic asset, a stepping stone to their own, often conflicting, ambitions.
 But Eryxia doesn't give up its secrets easily.